Edible Brownie Batter

 Instructions

-• In a large mixing bowl, add your almond butter, maple syrup, and cocoa powder and mix well.
+• In a large mixing bowl, add the almond butter, maple syrup, and cocoa powder and mix well.
 Fold through the chocolate chips.

 • Transfer the brownie batter into a bowl and enjoy immediately.